bch-gnome/hpds_annotation/README.md

 If present, output "Variant_severity" for variants that are "MODIFIER".
 As of 2021-04-23, by default, such variants do not have "Variant_severity" in the INFO column to reduce overhead in HPDS.

 # Change Log

+## 2022-12-06
+Summary: major re-writing of code using python3 and pysam library.
+Also added a few basic check-up routines to ensure the compatibility with GRCh38.

+### Added
+- Added a *required* option (`-R`) to specify the path to GRCh38 reference FASTA file.
+It also requires the index file (.fai) in the same place as FASTA.
+- Added routines to check the following:
+	- if the chromosome names and sequences in the FASTA file is compatible with GRCh38.
+	- if the chromosome names in the input VCF is compatible with GRCh38.
+	- if the coordinates in the input VCF is compatible with the FASTA.

+### Changed
+- Code is written with python3 and pysam library.
+The old python2 scrypt (transform_csq.v2.py) is moved under "legacy_script/".
+- The name of main script is changed to "transform_csq*v3*.py".
+- Now the script requires tabix-index for input VCF (.tbi) in the same place as VCF.
+- The script prints more descriptive error or information messages during the process.

 ## 2022-04-01
 - Updated readme description to add more details and recommended steps.